makeit3d-org/makeit3d-bff/tests/README.md

 ## Prerequisites

-*   Docker installed and running on your machine (required only if using the Docker option).
+*   Docker and Docker Compose installed and running on your machine.
 *   Python 3.7+ and `pip` installed.
 *   A local Python virtual environment (`.venv` recommended), created with a supported Python version (3.10, 3.11, or 3.12).
-*   Access to your Tripo AI and OpenAI API keys, configured as environment variables.
+*   Access to your Tripo AI, OpenAI, and Supabase API keys, and Supabase URL, configured as environment variables in a `.env` file in the root directory (`.env` is already in `.gitignore`).

 ## Setup